-- 60 This specification has been developed through direct involvement of the FIPA membership.
-The 35 - 61 corporate members of FIPA (October 1997) represent 12 countries from all over the world - 62 Membership in FIPA is open to any corporation and individual firm, partnership, governmental - 63 body or international organisation without restriction.
-By joining FIPA each Member declares - 64 himself individually and collectively committed to open competition in the development of agent- - based applications, services and equipment.
-Associate Member status is usually chosen by those - 66 entities who do want to be members of FIPA without using the right to influence the precise - 67 content of the specifications through voting. - 68 The Members are not restricted in any way from designing, developing, marketing and/or procuring agent-based 69 applications, services and equipment.
-Members are not bound to implement or use specific agent-based standards, 70 recommendations and FIPA specifications by virtue of their participation in FIPA. - 70 recommendations and FIPA specifications by virtue of their participation in FIPA. - 71 This specification is published as FIPA 97 ver.
-1.0 after two previous versions have been subject to public comments - following disclosure on the WWW.
+This specification has been developed through direct involvement of the FIPA membership.
+The 35 corporate members of FIPA (October 1997) represent 12 countries from all over the world Membership in FIPA is open to any corporation and individual firm, partnership, governmental body or international organisation without restriction.
+By joining FIPA each Member declares himself individually and collectively committed to open competition in the development of agent-based applications, services and equipment.
+Associate Member status is usually chosen by those entities who do want to be members of FIPA without using the right to influence the precise content of the specifications through voting.

+The Members are not restricted in any way from designing, developing, marketing and/or procuring agent-based applications, services and equipment.
+Members are not bound to implement or use specific agent-based standards, recommendations and FIPA specifications by virtue of their participation in FIPA.

+This specification is published as FIPA 97 ver.
+1.0 after two previous versions have been subject to public comments following disclosure on the WWW.
 It has undergone intense review by members as well non-members.
-FIPA is now - starting a validation phase by encouraging its members to carry out field trials that are based on this specification. - 74 During 1998 FIPA will publish FIPA 97 ver.
-2.0 that will incorporate whatever adaptations will be deemed necessary to - take into account the results of field trials.
+FIPA is now starting a validation phase by encouraging its members to carry out field trials that are based on this specification.
+During 1998 FIPA will publish FIPA 97 ver.
+2.0 that will incorporate whatever adaptations will be deemed necessary to take into account the results of field trials.

-76 Introduction
+Introduction

-- 77 This FIPA 97 specification is the first output of the Foundation for Intelligent Physical Agents.
-It - provides specification of basic agent technologies that can be integrated by agent systems developers to make complex systems with a high degree of interoperability. - 80 FIPA specifies the interfaces of the different components in the environment with which an agent - si can interact, i.e. humans, other agents, non-agent software and the physical world.
-See figure - 82 below
+This FIPA 97 specification is the first output of the Foundation for Intelligent Physical Agents.
+It provides specification of basic agent technologies that can be integrated by agent systems developers to make complex systems with a high degree of interoperability.
+FIPA specifies the interfaces of the different components in the environment with which an agent can interact, i.e. humans, other agents, non-agent software and the physical world.
+See figure below

-- 83 84 - 85 FIPA produces two kinds of specification: - 86 normative specifications that mandate the external behaviour of an agent and ensure - 87 interoperability with other FIPA-specified subsystems; - informative specifications of applications for guidance to industry on the use of FIPA technologies. - 90 The first set of specifications called FIPA 97 has seven parts: - three normative parts for basic agent technologies: agent management, agent communication language and agent/software integration - 93 four informative application descriptions that provide examples of how the normative items can - be applied: personal travel assistance, personal assistant, audio-visual entertainment and - 95 broadcasting and network management and provisioning. - 96 Overall, the three FIPA 97 technologies allow: - 97 the construction and management of an agent system composed of different agents, possibly - 98 built by different developers; - 99 agents to communicate and interact with each other to achieve individual or common goals; - 100 legacy software or new non-agent software systems to be used by agents. - 101
+FIPA produces two kinds of specification:

+- normative specifications that mandate the external behaviour of an agent and ensure interoperability with other FIPA-specified subsystems; - informative specifications of applications for guidance to industry on the use of FIPA technologies.

+The first set of specifications - called FIPA 97 - has seven parts:

+- three normative parts for basic agent technologies: agent management, agent communication language and agent/software integration - four informative application descriptions that provide examples of how the normative items can be applied: personal travel assistance, personal assistant, audio-visual entertainment and broadcasting and network mana gement and provisioning.

+Overall, the three FIPA 97 technologies allow:

+- the construction and management of an agent system composed of different agents, possibly built by different developers; - agents to communicate and interact with each other to achieve individual or common goals; - legacy software or new non-agent software systems to be used by agents.

-103 Part 1 Agent Management
+A brief illustration of FIPA 97 specification is given below Part 1 Agent Management

-- 104 This part of FIPA 97 provides a normative framework within which FIPA compliant agents can 105 exist, operate and be managed. - 106 It defines an agent platform reference model containing such capabilities as white and yellow - 107 pages, message routing and life-cycle management.
-True to the FIPA approach, these capablities - are themselves intelligent agents using formally sound communicative acts based on special - message sets.
-An appropriate ontology and content language allows agents to discover eachother's capabilities.
+This part of FIPA 97 provides a normative framework within which FIPA compliant agents can exist, operate and be managed.

+It defines an agent platform reference model containing such capabilities as white and yellow pages, message routing and life-cycle management.
+True to the FIPA approach, these capabilities are themselves intelligent agents using formally sound communicative acts based on special message sets.
+An appropriate ontology and content language allows agents to discover each other's capabilities.

-111 Part 2 Agent Communication Language
+Part 2 Agent Communication Language